GreatSnowGoose/GreatSnowGoose.github.io/content/en/posts/predoc_transition/tutorial_preface_2024-05-28/index.md

 series_order: 0
 ---

-As I'm leaving my current pre-doc position in mid-July, my supervisor asked me to create a brief tutorial for my successor.
+As I'm leaving my current position in mid-July, my supervisor asked me to create a brief tutorial for my successor.
 This tutorial could include things that are frequently used in my work or that I wished I had learned before I started.
 I was a little hesitant about this at first since all of the skills are quite task-specific, and the only thing I have consistently used is Google.
 Sometimes, I feel like I am too curious about too many things, so I may waste a lot of time looking for a one-time solution.
 Additionally, learning new things is the most fun part of the job.
 If I share too much, am I depriving my successor of the fun part of the job?

 I soon felt reconciled to this.
 If there is too much to learn, then the fun part will never be depleted.
 Although I'm worried the skills are task-specific, there is some overlap, and I have always used what I learned more than once.
 It's still hard to say what I wish I had learned before I started, but I can share what I learned on the job.